Jipok/Nim-SDL2-and-Emscripten/readme.md

 I spent some time studying the work of SDL2 with Emscripten.
 Although in the end it turned out to be a bad idea(look at the end), I decided to post information that could help me in my time.

+**Warn**:I'm very bad in English.
+Most of the text is translated by Google, do not be surprised.

 ## How to make working SDL2 app for web?
 All you need:
 1) nimble install sl2_nim jsbind